National Museum of Pyrotechnics (Munapi)

 Photography

-Non-flash photography is allowed in most galleries; flash and tripods may be restricted.
+Non-flash photography is generally allowed; flash and tripods may be restricted.

 Bags & Storage